OOPS: Automated generation of REST API specification via LLMs: Approach

-During the generation of request and response specifications, the hallucination problem of LLMs manifests at both syntactic and semantic levels.
-Syntactic hallucinations refer to cases where LLMs fail to output parsable JSON text according to JSON syntax, with typical error types shown in Table \ref{table-3-1}.
 To mitigate syntactic hallucinations, OOPS implements a \textbf{self-refine} strategy.
-As shown in lines 4-11 of Algorithm \ref{algorithm-2}, OOPS first corrects syntax errors unrelated to references based on predefined rules (such as removing extra commas and comments), then attempts to parse and expand references.
+As shown in lines 4--11 of Algorithm~\ref{algorithm-2}, OOPS first corrects syntax errors unrelated to references based on technology-agnostic rules (such as removing extra commas and comments), then attempts to parse and expand references.
 When expansion fails due to non-existent reference targets, OOPS feeds the error information back to the LLM and requires it to call tools to determine the target definition of the reference, until all references are correctly resolved, thereby obtaining syntactically correct JSON output.

-Semantic hallucinations primarily manifest in LLMs' misunderstanding of OAS versions and structures: regardless of whether the LLM is instructed to generate Swagger 2.0 or OpenAPI 3.0 specifications, it may mix syntactic features of both versions or generate JSON structures that do not conform to OAS specifications.
-For example, the left side of Figure \ref{fig-3-3} shows syntactically correct but semantically incorrect output from the LLM, while the right side demonstrates a specification-compliant request body parameter definition.
-Through analysis of LLM outputs, we found that the generated results are generally closer to the Swagger 2.0 specification, particularly when the prompt explicitly prohibits outputting \texttt{requestBody}.
-Therefore, OOPS instructs the LLM in the prompt to output a Swagger 2.0 Parameter object list or Responses object, and performs corrections on this basis, ultimately generating request and response specifications that conform to the Schema definition.
+Regarding semantic hallucinations, OOPS focuses on mitigating OAS violations.
+Through the analysis of LLM outputs, we found that the generated results are generally closer to the Swagger 2.0 specification, particularly when the prompt explicitly prohibits outputting \texttt{requestBody}.
+Therefore, OOPS instructs the LLM in the prompt to output a Swagger 2.0 Parameter object list or Responses object, and performs corrections on this basis to fix common errors such as those shown in Figure~\ref{fig-3-3}, ultimately producing request and response specifications that conform to the Swagger 2.0 specification.